front-commerce/developers.front-commerce.com/source/docs/bigcommerce/webhooks.md

 ## Setting up Front-Commerce

-First you will need to create a webhook secret within your Front-Commerce app, to do this, you can add the `FRONT_COMMERCE_BIG_COMMERCE_WEBHOOK_SECRET` environment variable to your `.env` file.
+You need to setup the webhook secret within your Front-Commerce app with the `FRONT_COMMERCE_BIG_COMMERCE_WEBHOOK_SECRET` environment variable.

 > **ProTip:** create a random secret by running `openssl rand -hex 25` in your terminal.